giunio-prc/RAG-Powered-Chatbot/README.md

 uv run pre-commit install
 ```

+They will then run automatically before each commit.
-You can then run the hooks from the command line as:
+You can also run the hooks from the command line as:
 ```bash
 uv run pre-commit run
 ```